24

 Typically, this step includes specialized external service providers installing, for instance, a monitor wall or a sound-system.
 Larger installations otherwise too unwieldy for transport first need to be assembled on site.

-• Are the hardware and all other required components ready for safe transportation, and has their arrival at the exact destination been scheduled and agreed on, with precautionary buffer time?
+• Are the hardware and all other required components ready for safe transport, and has their arrival at the exact destination been planned and agreed, with a buffer time as a precaution.

-• Particularly in trade fair contexts, but in large corporations as well, please check: have all goods and people involved in on-site assembly been announced, registered, and cleared for admission?
+• Especially in the context of trade fairs, but also in large companies, please check: Have all goods and persons involved in the on-site assembly been announced, registered and cleared for entry?

 2. Final testing and last adjustments:

 This step involves fine-tuning and last detailed adjustments of all special effects and sensor technologies.
-Perhaps important stakeholders also come up with last-minute requests for minor software changes.
+Key stakeholders may also make last-minute requests for minor software changes.

 • Are qualified staff members/professionals present to fulfill possible last-minute requests?